Here’s a full list of countries reopening their borders for tourism.

 Here’s everything you need to know about Egypt’s reopening to tourists.

 International flights to Kenya have resumed operations on Aug.
 1, 2020.
-Like most countries around the world, Kenya shut its airspace to commercial travel in mid-March.
+And like most countries around the world, Kenya shut its airspace to commercial travel when the pandemic was declared.
 This has led to the collapse of the country’s tourism revenue, which contributes 10% of the country’s annual economic output.
+To revive its tourism economy, Kenyan authorities have reopened its borders for tourists and will allow the entry of travelers coming from most countries.

 Check out the details about Kenya’s reopening for tourism.